QuantEcon/lecture-python-intro/lectures/long_run_growth.md

 Now we'll construct some graphs of interest to geopolitical historians like Adam Tooze.

-We'll focus on  total Gross Domestic Product (GDP)  (as a proxy for ``national geopolitical-military power'') rather than focusing on GDP per capita (as a proxy for living standards).
+We'll focus on  total Gross Domestic Product (GDP)  (as a proxy for ''national geopolitical-military power'') rather than focusing on GDP per capita (as a proxy for living standards).

 ```{code-cell} ipython3
 data = pd.read_excel("datasets/mpd2020.xlsx", sheet_name='Full data')